zackpyle/BBClassDropdown/README.md

 ## Changelog

 *v1.0.3 - 8/24/23*
+- Remove select2 as it was causing a scrolling bug in the settings modal (issue #23)

+*v1.0.3 - 8/24/23*
 - Split up the plugin in functional classes and made it namespaced
 - An autoloader takes care of loading/include_once/require_once the files
 - Load admin script on fl-builder-settings page